h4x0r-0v3r10rd/egr-111-matlab/README.md

-# CET323 A test

-Test of matlab running in GitHub

-Peter was here.
+# A simple template to run matlab code as a GitHub action.